KaelElson05/modzt2/README.md

 pyinstaller --onefile --noconsole --icon=assets/modzt.ico modzt.py

 ## Notice
-ModZT is a beta program.
 If you run into any bugs, please report them on Github Issues!

 This project is not affiliated with Microsoft, Xbox Game Studios, or Blue Fang Games.